michaeloboyle/MessagePedia-WebRTC-Electron/README-WORKTREE.md

-# React UI Components Development
+# Signaling Server Development
-This work tree is for Electron renderer UI development
+This work tree is for WebRTC signaling server implementation